axone-protocol/docs/docs/whitepaper/solution.md

 Storing ontology on the blockchain and leveraging it to imbue resources and datasets with meaning carries significant implications for both execution and verification.

 **Execution:**
 The benefits of an ontology extend to both execution and interpretability.
-An ontology, acting as a shared semantic framework, enables standardization and interoperability among resources. **This makes it easier for diverse resources to connect and collaborate.** In addition, an ontology provides a comprehensive understanding of resources within a Zone and their applicable governance rules.
+An ontology, acting as a shared semantic framework, enables standardization and interoperability among resources. **This makes it easier for diverse resources to connect and collaborate.** In addition, an ontology provides a comprehensive understanding of resources within a zone and their applicable governance rules.
 By delivering a clear data lineage, it ensures each piece of data is **traceable** through various treatments

 **Interpretability & Representation:**
-Ontology also provides a comprehensive and dynamic understanding of datasets within a Zone, their transformation (by services), and the applicable governance rules (data sharing, consents, policy rules).
-From this perspective, it delivers the data lineage (enabling traceability) for each piece of data within the Zones during various treatments, culminating in a knowledge graph of all used resources within the Dataverse.
+Ontology also provides a comprehensive and dynamic understanding of datasets within a zone, their transformation (by services), and the applicable governance rules (data sharing, consents, policy rules).
+From this perspective, it delivers the data lineage (enabling traceability) for each piece of data within the zones during various treatments, culminating in a knowledge graph of all used resources within the Dataverse.
 In addition to serving as an immutable source of truth, the blockchain will provide detailed insight into the knowledge generation process, thereby qualifying itself as an interpretable settlement layer.

 Below, an example of a workflow representation in the form of a knowledge graph, generated thanks to the information stored on-chain.